Get more from your Personal Home Manager . . .

 It is therefore important that at least once a year you should inspect your wood siding.
 Inspect your siding for any possible places where water can penetrate or get under the boards: joints with cracked caulking; missing flashing; cracked boards; chipped or peeling paint; open nail holes; and around trim and light fixtures.

 Your wood siding must be properly finished with paint, stain, or clear sealer.
-Left unprotected, it’s susceptible to rot and decay caused by moisture.
+Left unprotected, it’s susceptible to rot and decay caused by moisture (helpful accessory: wood paints and seals).

 But in addition to being properly finished, there are other things you should do to protect your wood siding.
 For example, make sure that any soil is at least 8 inches below the bottom of your wood siding, to prevent moisture and insects from infiltrating your wood.
 And be sure that no bushes, tree branches, shrubbery, etc. are touching your wood siding.
 These can scratch your siding and create opportunities for insects and moisture to attack your wood.
 You should always have about 1-2 feet between your house and any plant materials, including crawling vines.